whataiart/once-campfire/README.md

 # Campfire

-Campfire is web-based chat application.
+Campfire is a web-based chat application.
 It supports many of the features you'd expect, including:

 - Multiple rooms, with access controls